-$\triangleright$
+\triangleright

-NOTE When you setup Plot Point to Time and tap the start/testing button, you can't touch the screen to active.
-After the waiting indicator( waiting) stops, the active indicator( S 00 Pata) shows up.
+When you setup Plot Point to Time and tap the start/testing button, you can't touch the screen to active.
+After the waiting indicator(waiting) stops, the active indicator(on the screen) shows up.

 Using 5G DSS Signal Analyzer